valgresky/icai/SETUP.md

 npm run dev
 ```

-Access your app at: `https://inner-circle-ai.com`
+Access your app at:
+- `http://localhost:3000` (if accessing via localhost)
+- `http://inner-circle-ai.com:3000` (if accessing via custom host)

 ## 🚀 Deployment
 See `DEPLOYMENT.md` for production deployment instructions.